London, Tilbury and Southend Railway: The lessees railway (1854-1875)

 The price of the ECR supporting the bill was extensive with the LTSR still having to pay for the use of the route through Stratford.
 ECR Fenchurch Street services to North Woolwich and Loughton would have running rights over the line and provide a pair of new curves at Abbey Mills (east of Bromley) to access the North Woolwich line.
-The act received royal assent in July 1856.
+The London, Tilbury and Southend Railway Amendment Act 1856 (19 & 20 Vict. c. xv) received royal assent in July 1856.
 The Joint Committee had already appointed Peto, Brassey, Betts to undertake the work which started the same month.
 Progress was swift and by 31 March 1858 the new line and Abbey Mills south curve was opened.
-The north curve was never opened and although it periodically was raised in GE/LT&SR meetings, the 1875 LTSR act formally abandoned this proposed line.
+The north curve was never opened and although it periodically was raised in GE/LT&SR meetings, the London, Tilbury and Southend Railway Act 1875 (38 & 39 Vict. c. lvii) formally abandoned this proposed line.

 The connection on the LBER to the LTSR was too far from the Gas Factory Junction signal box, under the rules at that time, for the LTSR junction to be controlled from the Gas Factory Junction signal box.
 Therefore, an extra box was built in 1858 by the new junction, and the new junction was named Bromley Junction.
 In 1866 the GER took control of the LBR and LBER, and in 1869 resignalled those lines.
 This resulted in a new signal box for Gas Factory Junction but closer to the LTSR, and both the old signal box and that at Bromley Junction being closed.
 To solve the problem of Bromley Junction being too far from the new Gas Factory Junction box, the LTSR points were moved down to the new box, and the LTSR rails gauntletted amongst the LBER rails until they reached the track bed junction.
 By this method, the new box was able to control both the NLR junction and the LTSR junction.
 The name Bromley Junction was re-used at the junction on the LTSR at Bromley-by-Bow where the line from the NLR joined, also in 1869.
 In 1886, the GER built a goods depot at Bow Road which had to connect to the LBER, between the NLR and LTSR junctions.
 This caused the GER to have to resolve the gauntletted track here.
 As a result, they built yet another new box which was again a little nearer to the LTSR, and at last they were able to move the LTSR points back to their original position and rid themselves of the gauntletting.